 Because it defines five compliance levels, CMMC is more flexible than NIST 800-171, and “right-sizes” a supplier’s compliance footprint based on the data it is handling.

-Here are the five CMMC “cyber hygiene certification levels:
+Here is a simple way to describe the five CMMC “cyber hygiene” certification levels:

 For suppliers that won’t be handling sensitive data, certification to CMMC Level 1 specifies only 17 controls, while Level 2 specifies 63 controls.
 These levels should be straightforward to achieve for businesses that are self-attesting to NIST 800-171 compliance today.